JamieBoeing/unit_2_project/README.md

 8. [#improvements](#improvements)

 ## Introduction
-This is an app that has
+    This is an API for managing recipes using Mongoose, and Express

 ## Prerequisites
 Before starting, make sure you have the following installed on your machine: